 I am a NJ state certified special educator with extensive DIR/Floortime experience.
 In 1984, I began working in a NJ state residential treatment facility for neglected young children using art as a therapeutic tool to facilitate dialogue, thoughts, feelings and emotions through symbolic expression where communication otherwise proved extraordinarily challenging with this population.
 In 1996, co-taught at Barbara Taylor School, Brooklyn, NY based upon the philosophy and teachings of Lev Vygotsky.
-Since 2001, I have worked with families from over thirty five countries as a special educator in the Early Intervention population, birth to three, as well as older children through late adolescence using a DIR/Floortime based approach.
+Since 2001, I have worked with families in the USA and abroad as a special educator in the Early Intervention population, birth to three, as well as older children through late adolescence using a DIR/Floortime based approach.
 In 2002, completed all graduate studies, Developmental Psychology, SUNY, NYC.
 From 2004 to 2013, I was a primary contributor to the DIR/Floortime coalition of NJ.
 I have also trained other clinicians in Early Intervention on DIR/Floortime methodology.
 In 2006, completed training at Integral Yoga Institute, NYC in "Yoga For The Special Child."
 I have worked with families whose toddler or older child have been diagnosed with mild to severe ASD and other neurodevelopmental and social-communication based disorders, including, Fragile X syndrome, Down syndrome, Klinefelter syndrome, Rett syndrome, PANDAS, Angelman syndrome, ADHD and moderate to severe SPD (sensory processing disorder).